 Some women with PCOS may need medical assistance to help with weight loss.

-Surgical procedures improve many of the symptoms of PCOS however there are some things to consider including:
+Although weight loss can improve many of the symptoms of PCOS there are some important things to consider about surgery, including:

-Talking with your doctor and also understanding what influences weight change for you will help you to make decisions about what is the best way of managing your weight.
-You may like to speak with a psychologist, dietitian or exercise physiologist who may be able to help you with changes to the way you think about eating and activity.
+You might also like to speak with a psychologist, dietitian or exercise physiologist to help you change the way you think and feel about eating and physical activity.
+Good support will help you make changes that you can maintain over time, and that will benefit your health in many ways.
 Further information on managing a healthy weight is also available here.